Education

 AFE 396 - Global Experiences in Agriculture, Food and Environment

 This is a study abroad course that, if taken for 3 credit hours, can be counted as an elective in the DWBS certificate program.
-Examples would be wine appreciation in Italy, Rum Distillation in St. Croix; Contact Dr. Seth DeBolt to find out if your experience abroad counts towards the certificate program.
+Examples would be wine appreciation in Italy, Rum Distillation in St. Croix; and Japanese Whisky Production and Culture.

 This course introduces students to the intersection of tourism and the production of beer, wine, and spirits.
 The course focuses on the history, culture, and economic value from tourism on communities in which beverages are produced.
 The course has a global focus and also pays special attention to bourbon-related tourism in Kentucky.
 The course requires students to visit to two distilleries, two wineries, and two breweries.
 Travel time and entry fees are the responsibility of the student.